port-labs/port-docs/docs/exporters/github-exporter/exporting-files.md

 resources:
   - kind: repository
     selector:
-      query: "true"
+      query: "true" # a JQ expression that it's output (boolean) determinating wheter to report the current resource or not
     port:
       entity:
         mappings:
-          identifier: ".name" # The Entity identifier will be the repository name + the pull request ID.
-After the Entity is created, the exporter will send `PATCH` requests to update this pull request within Port.
+          identifier: ".name" # The Entity identifier will be the repository name.
+After the creation of the Entity the exporter will send `PATCH` requests to update this repository within Port.
           title: ".name"
-          blueprint: '"repository"'
+          blueprint: '"microservice"'
           properties:
-            readme: file://README.md # Fetch the README.md file that is within the root folder of the repository and inject it as a markdown property.
+            readme: file://README.md # fetching the README.md file that is within the root folder of the repository and injecting it as a markdown property
-            url: ".links.html.href" # fetch the repository URL from the Bitbucket metadata and inject it as a URL property.
+            url: ".html_url" # fetching from GitHub metadata the repository url and injecting it as a url proeprty
 ```

 </details>

 :::info

-- We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform Bitbucket objects to Port Entities.
+- We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform GitHub objects to Port Entities.
-- Click [Here](https://support.atlassian.com/bitbucket-cloud/docs/event-payloads/#Repository) for the Bitbucket repository object structure.
+- Click [Here](https://docs.github.com/en/rest/repos/repos#get-a-repository) for the GitHub repository object structure.

 :::